muralikrishnasn/semantic_similarity/README.md

-# AI Notebooks
+# Data Science Notebooks

-This is a sandbox type repository for my personal AI related projects.
+This is a sandbox type repository for my personal data science related learning projects.
 Nothing special, just a beginner trying to learn machine learning and some data science.

 ## About My Setup